joao-fcosta/joao-fcosta/README.md

-# 👋 Hi, I'm João Victor!

-I'm a young developer at the beginning of my career who is passionate about learning new things.
+# 👋 Hi, I'm a young developer at the beginning of my career who is passionate about learning new things.

 ## 🚀 Technologies I work with: